VTSTech/localagi/README.md

 The script works by running an infinite loop that does the following steps:

 1. Pulls the first task from the task list.
-2. Sends the task to the execution agent, which uses OpenAI's API to complete the task based on the context.
+2. Sends the task to the execution agent, which uses HuggingFace Language Model to complete the task based on the context.
-3. Enriches the result and stores it in Pinecone.
+3. Enriches the result and stores it in SQLite3.
 4. Creates new tasks and reprioritizes the task list based on the objective and the result of the previous task.
-The execution_agent() function is where the OpenAI API is used.
+The execution_agent() function is where the H API is used.
 It takes two parameters: the objective and the task.
 It then sends a prompt to OpenAI's API, which returns the result of the task.
 The prompt consists of a description of the AI system's task, the objective, and the task itself.
 The result is then returned as a string.

 The task_creation_agent() function is where OpenAI's API is used to create new tasks based on the objective and the result of the previous task.
 The function takes four parameters: the objective, the result of the previous task, the task description, and the current task list.
 It then sends a prompt to OpenAI's API, which returns a list of new tasks as strings.
 The function then returns the new tasks as a list of dictionaries, where each dictionary contains the name of the task.